peterparkedcar165/minecraft_mod_ideas/README.md

 Ledyba and Ledian can glide, with the duration scaling over evolution.

 Flabebe line has increased stats around flowers, and can fly but at slow speed.

+Finneon walks slowly on land, and Lumineon walks normally.
+They both have increased defensive stats.

 # Misc 💭: